vacp2p/rfc/content/docs/rfcs/44/README.md

 # Theory and Functioning

-44/WAKU2-DANDELION can be seen an anonymity enhancing add-on to [Waku Relay](https://rfc.vac.dev/spec/11/) message dissemination, which is based on [libp2p gossipsub](https://github.com/libp2p/specs/blob/master/pubsub/gossipsub/README.md).
+44/WAKU2-DANDELION can be seen as an anonymity enhancing add-on to [Waku Relay](https://rfc.vac.dev/spec/11/) message dissemination, which is based on [libp2p gossipsub](https://github.com/libp2p/specs/blob/master/pubsub/gossipsub/README.md).
 44/WAKU2-DANDELION subdivides message dissemination into a "stem" and a "fluff" phase.
 This specification is mainly concerned with specifying the stem phase.